-To understand why Edge's career is so storied, one has to know these facts: Edge walked off into the sunset as the only WWE performer to have won both world championships (the WWE Championship and the World Heavyweight Championship), both secondary championships (the Intercontinental Championship and the United States Championship), all three variations of the tag team championships (the World Tag Team Championship, the WWE Tag Team Championship, and the WWE Unified Tag Team Championship), a King of the Ring tournament, and a Royal Rumble Match.
+To understand why Edge's career is so storied, one has to know these facts: Edge walked off into the sunset as the only WWE performer to have won both world championships (the WWE Championship and the World Heavyweight Championship), both secondary championships (the Intercontinental Championship and the United States Championship), all three variations of the tag team championships (the World Tag Team Championship, the WWE Tag Team Championship, and the WWE Unified Tag Team Championship), a King of the Ring tournament, and a Royal Rumble Match, and the first Money in the Bank ladder match.
 He also won more titles during his career — thirty-one, as of his retirement — than any other wrestler in WWE history.
 As the shirt says: "Done it all -- won it all".

 Edge's sudden retirement allegedly caused the WWE Draft to be moved up six weeks; while there was a three-hour Raw scheduled for June, Edge's departure left SmackDown without a major main event babyface.
 Edge's presence was so important to WWE by the time of his retirement that said retirement instigated an immediate restructuring of both the Raw and SmackDown rosters just weeks after he left.

 His hardcore match with Mick Foley at Wrestlemania 22 was 14:37 of awesome.

 The look on his face at the end of that match is this.
 (Particularly that he had been cut open almost ear to ear across his forehead by the barbed-wire baseball bat.)

 The recent announcement that he'll be the first inductee in the 2012 class for the WWE Hall of Fame.